The information on this web site is for smokers of legal smoking

 Vaping is not healthy as such in my opinion, but I believe it's a much less detrimental to

-my health than smoking - but I need to stress I am not a health professional.
+my health than smoking and it's a harm reduction strategy - but I need to stress I am not a health professional.

 However, the following are a few studies by suitably qualified medical